Worry, worry, worry... it really does get us nowhere :(

 If you’ve done your research you’ll know that the most common complications of breast implant surgery are capsular contracture and rupture/deflation (see my other articles for more information).

-Given how much I see it crop up on breast augmentation forums (and the Bustmob page) I’d say capsular contracture (CC) is most women’s main complication-related fear once they’ve got past the healing phase of surgery.
+Given how much I see it crop up on breast augmentation forums (and the Bustmob page) I’d say capsular contracture (CC) is most women’s main complication-related fear once they’ve got past the healing phase of breast surgery.

 You are totally not alone if this is one of your worry demons.
 I’m guilty too of worrying every little boob twinge could be the rumblings of something afoot.

 I’ll be honest, most people know when they have CC.
 Even the mildest form of CC may cause you some pain or discomfort and changes to your breast feeling or shape.
 And what are you going to do if you think something’s up?
-Yep, you’re going to make an appointment with your surgeon’s office to get it checked out.
+Yep, you’re going to make an appointment with your plastic surgeon’s office to get it checked out.

 The up side of being hyper aware of potential complications is that you’re going to be totally on the ball with seeking reassurance from your medical team and will spot any problems early.